satyamshivam13/Computer_Vision_Project/README.md

 ---

 **Contact:**
-For any questions or support, feel free to [open an issue](https://github.com/your-username/Gesture_Brightness_Control/issues) or email: `shivamsatyam35@gmail.com`.
+For any questions or support, feel free to email: `shivamsatyam35@gmail.com`.

 Enjoy gesture-based brightness control! 🌟